-Please note that the number/nationalities (even estimations) of partners, participants and speakers should be clearly inserted here.
-These numbers will be the benchmark for every next step: check of the eligibility of your proposal, evaluation of the proposal by experts and- if applicable- final evaluation of objectives achieved.
+ATTENTION: Please note that the estimated number of participants by country must be clearly inserted here.
+These numbers will be the benchmark for every next step: check of the eligibility of your proposal, evaluation of the proposal by experts and if applicable- final evaluation of objectives achieved.